segmentio/segment-docs/src/connections/destinations/catalog/cliff/index.md

 2. Find "Segment" in the list of available integrations and click **Start**.
 3. Name your integration and click **Authorise Segment**.
 4. Select your Workspace and Source and click **Allow**.
 5. [Create a Data Stream on Cliff](https://app.cliff.ai/apps/anomaly-detection/data-streams/create-streams).
-Choose which Segment events and dimensions you wish to start monitoring.
-Enter the name of the event and press the blue **+** button.
+Choose which Segment events and dimensions to start monitoring.
+Enter the name of the event and click the blue **+** button.
 Repeat to add dimensions.
 Click **Continue**.
 ![](images/cliff1.png)
 **Note**: Cliff will only ingest events that you selected here.
 6. Select the interval at which Cliff will aggregate the data that Segment sends.